HirbodBehnam/PortForwarder/README.md

 A small program to port forward with quota options
 ## What is this?
 This a small program to forward ports with a quota option to control the data users use.
-Some of the features of this code are:
+Some features of this code are:
 * **Lightweight**: It has no dependencies, just the main file, and standard library.
-* **Easy to use**: Just edit the rules file and you can use the proxy
+* **Easy to use**: Just edit the rules file, and you can use the proxy
 * **High performance**: With iperf3 I achieved 14.9 Gbits/sec in a local tunnel.
 * **Simultaneous Connections Limit**: Limit the amount of simultaneous _connections_ that a port can have.
 * **Soft Blocking**: Block the new incoming connections and keep the old ones alive when the quota reaches.
 [Read More](#Soft-Blocking)